Flutter framework

 A framework is a structure that provides you with a skeleton architecture for building software.
 It’s a set of tools that serves as a foundation for your app, requiring you to fill in the blanks with your code to complete the entire structure and get the desired functionality.

-An SDK has a much wider scope as it’s a collection of tools, including libraries, documentation, APIs, sometimes frameworks, and more, giving you all you need for software development.
+An SDK has a much wider scope: It’s a collection of tools, including libraries, documentation, APIs, sometimes frameworks, and more, giving you all you need for software development.
 And that’s the case with Flutter -- it already contains everything necessary to build cross-platform applications.

 Flutter SDK